liyanse/Analytyics-Engineer/SQL/Formula1/README.md

 The dataset consists of all information on the Formula 1 races, drivers, constructors, qualifying, circuits, lap times, pit stops, championships from 1950 till the latest 2021 season.

  https://www.kaggle.com/datasets/rohanrao/formula-1-world-championship-1950-2020

+## The Analysis

+1. How many races have been held in the Formula 1 dataset?

+        1102 as of 2023-05-07

+2. What is the average number of laps per race?

+3. Which driver has won the most races?

+        Definetly Hamilton

+4. Which constructor has won the most races?

+        Ferrari

+5. How many wins does has a specific driver have per GP?